Research Areas

 Example Literature

-Environmental Tobacco and Cannabis Waste
+Environmental Impacts of Tobacco Product Waste and Cannabis Farming

 Discarded cigarette butts are among the most prevalent litter found at ocean beaches and in inland waterways.
 In addition, the growing popularity and improper disposal of electronic nicotine delivery devices (ENDS) is an emerging source of tobacco product waste.
 However, the environmental and health impacts of these tobacco waste products have not been evaluated.
 Cigarette tobacco and smoke contain numerous toxic chemicals, and cigarette filters are made of non-biodegradable plastic that traps cigarette smoke particulates and less volatile chemicals.
 Therefore, harmful chemicals may leach from the filters and unburnt tobacco in cigarette butts.